joesaustin/needle-examples/basic-test/README.md

 Running a simple Needle test
 ============================
 This code snippet is actually from the needle doc.
-I figured it's a good way to test that your installation of needle and its dependant modules were successfully installed.
+I figured it's a good way to test that your installation of needle, and its dependant modules, were successfully installed.

 Instructions
 ------------
 1) The first time you run the test your going to need to create your baseline image.
-This is the image you will always use to compare when current screenshots of the css image you're testing.
+This is the image you will always use to compare with current screenshots of the css image you want to test.

     $ nosetests test_bbc.py --with-save-baseline

-Confirm that /screenshots/baseline/bbc-masthead.png exist,
+Confirm that /screenshots/baseline/bbc-masthead.png exist.

 2) Now run the test without the --with-save-baseline option: